Uran-9: Operational history

 The Uran-9 was first deployed during the Syrian Civil War, though according to a performance report of the 3rd Central Research Institute of the Ministry of Defense of the Russian Federation, the tank functioned poorly, and was unable to perform many of the missions assigned to it.
 On the other hand, an industry source claimed that “the vehicle has been tested in Syria and demonstrated high performance in an operational environment,” also noting that industry is now working to increase the Uran-9's range, response time, and data bandwidth.

 The Uran-9 was also used in the large-scale Vostok 2018 drills.
 The Uran-9 robotic armed vehicle entered military service in January 2019 and was first used in a defense exercise in August 2021.
 Uran-9 and Nerekhta reconnaissance and fire support robots were used in the regular ranks of formations for the first time during the Zapad-2021 drills.

 Uran-9 vehicles took part in Russia's 9th of May Victory Parade, in 2022; they were carried on the back of a truck, and sensors were missing.

+Opportunities

+According to the manufacturer, the combat platform has the following features: